richardstartin/richardstartin.github.io/_posts/2016-11-12-concise-binary-object-representation.md

 </table>
 </div>

-The varying performance characteristics of media types/serialisation formats based on the predominant data type in a message make proper <a href="http://richardstartin.uk/http-content-negotiation">HTTP content negotiation</a> important.
+The varying performance characteristics of media types/serialisation formats based on the predominant data type in a message make proper [HTTP content negotiation](http://richardstartin.uk/http-content-negotiation) important.
 It cannot be known in advance when writing a server application what the best content type is, and it should be left open to the client to decide.